Flash91FS/kanban_tasks_list_flutter/README.md

-# kanban_tasks_list_flutter
+# Kanban App

-A Kanban board App that gives the functionality to create Tasks and manage them in different phases as well as track their progress time.
+This is a Kanban board App, build with Flutter, that gives the functionality to create Tasks and manage them in different phases as well as track their progress time.

 ### Setup and Installation